radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 #### `signatures`

 This is the signature of the `change` tree using the key in `author`.

-TODO: flesh this out
+This uses the same format as that of `X-Rad-Signature` trailer on commit messages.

 ### Reconstructing Collaborative Objects